subzerocloud/showcase/README.md

 ## Strengths compared to alternatives
 - Implemented in Rust &mdash; a modern and powerful language love by developers
-- Use it as a library/dependency in your own Rust code
+- Use it as a library/dependency to bootstrap your backend API Rust code
 - 2x-8x times faster
 - 50%-70% less memory usage